thomas-abraham13/MScDissertation/Code/Logistic_Regression/README.md

 * Defensive Rating
 * True Shooting Percentage

-# Run before execution:
+## Run before Execution of Models:
 pip3 install -r requirements.txt

-# Generate Daily Predictions for Games:
+## Generate Daily Predictions for Games:
 1. Open nbaPredict.py

 2. Edit the call to makeInterpretPrediction with desired date of games, season, and the start date of the season